rstacruz/phrasegen.rb/README.md

 Why? (pros)
 -----------

- * More secure than Supergenpass (I think) against brute-force and rainbow table attacks (no MD5, many iterations with salts, etc).
+ * Secures the master password better than Supergenpass against brute-force and rainbow table attacks (no MD5, many iterations with salts, etc).

  * Easier to type on your mobile phone.